genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 basic gene sequence.
 Such isoforms can be generated, for example, in the process of alternative splicing.

-**Action**: to quantify abundances of genes and isoforms from RNA-Seq data without the need for alignment.
+**Action**: to quantify abundances of genes and isoforms from RNA-seq data without the need for alignment.
 It uses the `Expectation-Maximization algorithm`_ on "pseudoalignments" to find a set of potential transcripts a read could have originated from.
 Note, that the application accepts reference transcriptome